 You are then free to meet our animals.
 Should you meet a pet who is a good match, you will be given an adoption application to fill out.
 Our staff will evaluate the application, a process which takes 1-2 days.

-Introducing a new dog to an existing pet: Please note, if you already own a dog and are looking to adopt another, we do require that the dogs meet at our Shelter.
+Introducing a new dog to an existing pet: Please note, if you already own a dog and are looking to adopt another, we do require that the dogs meet at our Shelter after your adoption application has been processed which will be arranged by staff.
 In this case, we also suggest that all potential adoptions start with a 7-day trial period to ensure compatibility.

 A lifetime relationship: Once you have adopted, we pledge to be a life-long source of information, advice and support.
 Please ask us any questions throughout the adoption process, and beyond.

 Fostering: Interested in fostering?
 We need families who can help socialize our moms and kittens, or the dogs and cats whose health or emotional issues make shelter life too difficult.
 Interested?
 Email us at firstname.lastname@example.org

 In order to cover our expenses, we charge an adoption fee for most of our pets, as follows:

 Senior Cats $60